 It is an employee’s responsibility (and hence the employee’s cost) to transport himself or herself to and from his or her work base for normal hours of duty (or between accommodation and work when travelling on parliamentary or electorate business away from his or her work base).
 This includes travel to and from work when the employee’s work base is distant from the employee’s home.
 The Commonwealth will not meet the costs of travel between home and any employee’s work base, regardless of the distance between an employee’s work base and home, other than in the circumstances set out at item 17 of Determination 2016/20 (and repeated under ‘Car Transport’).

 Employees may travel when required by their employing Senator or Member on official business by air, rail, road or sea.
-Employees at the level of Advisor and below may access fares that do not exceed the cost of an economy class airfare for the most reasonable and usual route between the departure and destination points, unless otherwise determined by the Special Minister of State.
+Employees at the level of Adviser and below may access fares that do not exceed the cost of an economy class airfare for the most reasonable and usual route between the departure and destination points, unless otherwise determined by the Special Minister of State.

 Employees above the level of Adviser may access fares not exceeding the cost of a business class airfare for the most reasonable and usual route between the departure and destination points.
-Where a business class airfare is not published for the destination point, the cost to the Commonwealth of travel by air, rail, road or sea must not exceed the economy class airfare for the most reasonable and usual route, between the departure and destination points
+Where a business class airfare is not published for the destination point, the cost to the Commonwealth of travel by air, rail, road or sea must not exceed the economy class airfare for the most reasonable and usual route, between the departure and destination points.

 Employees are be paid travelling allowance when directed to travel on official business by their employing Senator or Member, where the travel requires an overnight stay away from the employee’s work base.